Kaplice: Middle Ages

-The first written mention of Kaplice is from 1257, according to which it was property of the monastery in Milevsko.
+The first written mention of Kaplice is in a deed of Pope Alexander IV from 1257, according to which it was property of the monastery in Milevsko.
 It was founded as the market village on an important trade route, connecting Upper Austria with South Bohemia.
 The advantageous position was the main factor of its rapid development.

-In the 13th century, it became a part of Pořešín estate, founded by Bavors of Strakonice.
+In the 13th century, it became a part of the Pořešín estate, founded by Bavors of Strakonice.
 In 1382, Kaplice became a town with all the town privileges, but remained under the influence of lords of Pořešín until 1387.

 After both Kaplice and Pořešín were acquired by Oldřich II of Rosenberg, he let the Pořešín Castle burn down in 1434, so that he would not have to invest in it and pay for servants.
+By the end of the 15th century, the town population had become German-speaking.

-After the Rosenbergs died out, the estates were inherited by the Schwambergs, then to be handed over to the victors of the Battle of White Mountain, the empirical general Charles Bonaventure, Count of Bucquoy.
+After the Rosenbergs died out, the estate was inherited by the Schwambergs, then it was acquired by Charles Bonaventure, Count of Bucquoy.
 The town obtained a number of privileges which positively influenced its economic development.
-Nevertheless, this development had many times in the past been seriously afflicted with such catastrophes as frequent fires, desolation and robberies during the wars, especially during the Hussite Wars and Thirty Years' War.
-By the end of the 15th century, the town population had become German-speaking.
+Nevertheless, this development had many times in the past been seriously afflicted with such catastrophes as frequent fires, desolation and robberies during the wars, especially during the Thirty Years' War.

 Austrian monarchy

 After the abolition of serfdom, the town became the seat of the political and judicial district in the new administrative system.
-Until 1918, the town (bilingual names Kaplitz – Kaplice) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, head of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
 The German name alone was used until the end of the 19th century.

 Co-existence of the German-speaking majority with the Czech minority in the town was peaceful and almost without any problem.
 However, the growth of nationalisms at the end of the 19th century, and especially in the first half of the 20th century, raised the first serious conflicts.

 First Czechoslovak Republic

 After the end of World War I, Kaplice became part of the First Czechoslovak Republic.
 Kaplice citizens with German majority refused to recognize the border of the new Czechoslovakia and wanted to join the territory to German-Austria.
 Their organized armed resistance was suppressed and they did not succeed.

 In 1919, Kaplice became the administrative centre of the area which included Vyšší Brod and Nové Hrady, but for its low population it was recognized only as a market town.
 In 1937, it was again promoted to a town.

 During the first republic, Kaplice remained a town with a majority of German inhabitants.
-In 1938, on the basis of the Munich Agreement, Kaplice became part of Germany with Germany's annexation of the Sudetenland and was annexed to the Austrian county of Oberdonau.
+In 1938, on the basis of the Munich Agreement, Kaplice were annexed by Nazi Germany and administered as a part of Reichsgau Oberdonau.
 The Czech population had to flee.